Introduction: W-Trek Day 1

 - 6-person rooms

-Each room has double bunk beds, a window that can be opened, and individual storage shelves for each bunk.
+Each room has double bunk beds, an openable window, and individual storage shelves for each bunk.
 In the 6-person rooms, there are four 220V power outlets available for charging electronics.

-There is no heater in the rooms, but the beds come with clean sheets, a big blanket, and a pillow for warmth.
+There are no heaters in the rooms, but the beds come with clean sheets, a thick blanket, and a pillow for warmth.
 One improvement that would have been useful is individual reading lights for each bed.

 Bathroom